SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/sign-in-user/auth-user.md

 * The application user has a valid username and password

 > [!TIP]
 > Remember that the sub-domain is different for [development, stage, and production][4].
-It is very likely that the client ID differs too.
+Very likely the client ID differs too.

 ## To authenticate users